Suicide of Daniel Jones: Aftermath

 The standoff between Jones and the police had lasted close to 50 minutes.
 Police were concerned that there was a bomb or multiple booby traps still inside the truck.
 Therefore, they hesitated to move in.
-The truck meanwhile continued to burn with Jones's dog still trapped inside it.
+The truck meanwhile continued to burn with Jones' dog still trapped inside it.
 Eventually, police approached the truck and searched the inside of it.
 They found the remnants of several Molotov cocktails, a number of shotgun shells and the charred remains of the dog, who had died in the fire.

 During the standoff, Jones had thrown a videotape over the freeway wall.
 When recovered by the authorities, who viewed the video, it was discovered that it was a videotaped suicide note recorded by Jones on the previous day.
 In the video, he sat on his couch next to his dog and said, "I'm not going to fight the disease.
 It has affected my neurological system.
 I'm not going to end up crazy."
 A police source who viewed the video said that Jones complained he was in pain.
-The videotape explained Jones's motivations and laid blame for his suicide.
+The videotape explained Jones' motivations and laid blame for his suicide.
 He reportedly says in the video, "I'm a dead man," and signs off by declaring, "See ya!"